Energy security and renewable technology: Transportation

 The International Energy Agency's World Energy Outlook 2006 concludes that rising petroleum demand, if left unchecked, would accentuate vulnerability to a severe supply disruption and resulting sudden price increases, in consuming countries.
 Renewable biofuels for transport represent a key source of diversification from petroleum products.
 Biofuels from grain and beet in temperate regions have a role, but they are relatively expensive and their energy efficiency and carbon dioxide savings, vary.
 Biofuels from sugar cane and other highly productive tropical crops are much more competitive and beneficial.
 But all first generation biofuels ultimately compete with the production of food for land, water, and other resources.
 More effort is required to develop and commercialize second generation biofuel technologies, such as biorefineries and cellulosic ethanol, enabling the flexible production of biofuels and related products from non-edible parts of the plant.

 According to the International Energy Agency (IEA), cellulosic ethanol commercialization could allow ethanol fuels to play a much larger role in the future than previously thought.
 Cellulosic ethanol can be made from plant matter composed primarily of inedible cellulose fibers that form the stems and branches of most plants.
 Dedicated energy crops, such as switchgrass, are also promising cellulose sources that can be produced in many regions of the United States.

+For electrification of transportation, recycling is the end state of first wave of electric vehicle batteries.
+Factories are operating to dismantle and reuse such batteries.